dusty-phillips/macabre/README.md

   - (EASY) tuple destructuring can map straight to python destructuring
   - other structures will maybe need a match statement?
 - Use statements are not supported yet

-### Some other things I know are missing
+- type aliases aren't supported yet (module.type_aliases)
+- glance doesn't have (much of) a typechecker
+  - Might be able to extract one from [gig](https://github.com/schurhammer/gig)
+- Code is very not commented
+- Should be putting public types, functions, and constants in `__all__`

+### Low Pri

+- (EASY) Turn this list into github issues
+- imports with attributes are not handled yet
+- type imports are not implemented yet
+- not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
+  - No Result custom type yet (I thought this needed to be in the prelude, but I don't see any result-specific syntax anywhere)
+- Unlabelled fields in custom types are not generated yet
+  - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
+Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
+- Labelled parameters in function calls are not transformed (ie `fn foo(bar baz: Str)`)
+- Codepoints in bistrings are not supported yet
+- non-byte-aligned bitstrings are not supported yet
+- Fields that are "HoleType" are not supported and I don't even know what that means
 - no let assert
-- type aliases aren't supported yet (module.type_aliases)
 - macabre_stdlib only has `io.println`
 - Not doing anything to avoid collision between gleam identifiers with python keywords
   - Especially: shadowed variable names behave differently if used in closures
 - glance itself doesn't support comments, so these are stripped out of the compiled code
-- glance doesn't have (much of) a typechecker
 - the standard gleam LSP chokes on the fact that I don't have dependencies in hex
-- not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
-  - No Result custom type yet (I thought this needed to be in the prelude, but I don't see any result-specific syntax anywhere)
 - calling functions or constructors with out-of-order positional args doesn't work in python
   - e.g. `Foo(mystr: String, point: #(Int, Int))` can be called with `Foo(#(1,